Glyphack/Glyphack/content/now.md

 I'm practicing growing plants in my apartment both for decoration and consumption.
 This is another step to be a little bit more independent.

-I have 20+ pots and I'm harvesting herbs.
+I have 20+ pots, and I'm harvesting herbs.
 It feels good to make food with my own herbs.
 I got a gardening pot and going to fill that with soil on the balcony and grew larger plants.

+## Working on Pytest

+I joined [pytest dev sprint](https://github.com/pytest-dev/sprint/) Last month in Austria.
+During the sprint I worked on two improvements for fixtures and assertions.
+The changes are quite big, so I'm going to work on them for a while and submit results as a PR.

+I learned a lot from the core contributors there.
+I'm going to submit a proposal to talk at [pycon NL](https://pythonconferentie.nl/) about my experience attending this event.

+## Released a New Tool

+I created [gotest](https://github.com/Glyphack/gotest) to add missing features to `go test` command.
+I'm going to use it on my projects and improve slowly but reach out if you like to contribute.

+## I Got a Cat

+I got a lovely cat.
+Having more fun now.

 ## Self Hosting